DerekCresswell/GameDesign11/3 Top Down Arcade/1 Prefabs.md

 ![RevertOverrides](Images/RevertOverrides.JPG)

+Go right ahead and play around with these prefabs.
+There isn't much you can break when there's a reset button!\
+It is important to understand how to use prefabs in order to make a quality game so spend some time with them.

 ## Player Prefab

 We are going to create a Player Prefab to use in our game.
 We won't be able to add everything we need to right now but will build it up throughout this unit.\